 Acceptance into the program will be made by the primary and specialty program directors and faculty based on the individual's qualifications, including curriculum vitae and letters of recommendations from the training program from which the applicant has graduated.
 Preference will be given to individuals with an interest in pursuing a career in academic medicine.

 The program is administered through the Department of Psychiatry & Behavioral Sciences.
-A fellow has been appointed for the 20-21 Academic Year.
-Applications will be accepted for AY21-22 beginning September 2020.
+A fellow has been appointed for the 2021-2022 Academic Year.
+Applications will be accepted for AY 2022-2023 beginning September 2021.

 Application requirements for both Addiction Fellowships: